jackiehjm/stx-docs/doc/source/fault-mgmt/kubernetes/800-series-alarm-messages.rst

    * - Proposed Repair Action
      - Increase Storage Space Allotment for Cinder on the 'lvm' backend.
        Consult the user documentation for more details.
-If problem persists, contact next level of support.
+If problem persists, contact next level of support and provide the output of the following commands:

+       -  ceph status
+       -  ceph fs status
+       -  system host-fs-list <hostname>
+       -  system controllerfs-list

 -----